-In this section, we provide experimental results to validate our proposed approach.
-We run all experiments on the Habitat platform [17] using the standard train-test split of Matterport3D [23].
+In this section, experimental results are provided to validate the proposed approach.
+All experiments are run on the Habitat platform [17] using the standard train-test split of Matterport3D [23].
 In all the experiments, the agent is tested in novel houses.
 Sec.
-IV-A summarize the result of semantic scene completion and Sec.
-IV-B study the effect of using scene completion in navigation.
+3.0.1 summarize the result of semantic scene completion and Sec.
+3.0.2 study the effect of using scene completion in navigation.

-A. Semantic Scene Completion
+3.0.1 Semantic Scene Completion

-Metric: We evaluate the performance of scene completion with 715 samples from unseen houses in Matterport3D.
-We use the category-level pixel intersection over union (IoU) as
+Metric: The performance of scene completion is evaluated with 715 samples from unseen houses in Matterport3D.
+The category-level pixel intersection over union (IoU) is choosed as the evaluation metric.
+The IoU is computed in the regions that are unobserved region in the input top-down map but observed in the groundtruth [13].